 SECTION 1.
 Amendments to the constitution and by-laws and to the Standard for the breed may be proposed by the Board of Directors or by written petition addressed to the Secretary signed by twenty percent of the membership in good standing.
 Amendments proposed by such petition shall be promptly considered by the Board of Directors and must be submitted to the members with recommendations of the Board by the Secretary for a vote within 90 days of the date when the petition was received by the Secretary.

 SECTION 2.
 The constitution and by-laws, and the Standard for the breed may be amended at any time provided a copy of the proposed amendments has been mailed by the Secretary to each member accompanied by a ballot on which he may indicate his choice for or against the action to be taken.
 The notice shall specify a date not less than 30 days after the date of mailing by which date the ballots must be returned to the Secretary to be counted.
-The favorable vote of 3/4 of the members in good standing whose ballots are returned within the time limit shall be required to effect any such amendment.
+Balloting may also be conducted in accordance with AKC's procedure on Electronic Balloting for AKC Parent Clubs.
+The favorable vote of 3/4 of the members in good standing whose ballots are returned within the time limit shall be required to affect any such amendment.